 But then, I hired my current triathlon coach.
 She created a training schedule around my goals and my busy life.
-She is helping me learn how keep a good training/life balance.
+She helped me learn how keep a good training/life balance.
 She has helped me keep my training fun while making me faster.
-She also let's me know when it's time to pll back and constantly updates my workouts based on how I am feeling.
+She also let's me know when it's time to pull back and constantly updates my workouts based on how I am feeling.

 And I still struggle with this balance, I tend to burnout due to all the things I want to do, but knowing I have a supportive coach helps me do the best I can.
 She pushes me when I have more balance and pulls back when I need the rest.